| One of the objectives of this research is to

 Their activity consists of three stages: tour and recovery, classification

+and sale.
 Support for the project is much higher

 among the classifiers themselves than among the neighbours who do not